 Rhizomorphs have been recorded as growing a metre per year, but growth rate correlated to size and type of the food source and to the substrate, with peat encouraging growth whilst sand inhibits it.
-Seasonal desiccation of upper soil levels governs the vertical distribution of the fungus, which is usually found 10-20 cm deep.
+Seasonal desiccation of upper soil levels can govern the vertical distribution of the fungus but rhizomorphs can penetrate up to a metre depth in light soils.